1. Jainism was founded by__________.

 Explanation: Jainism’s emphasis on non-violence and truth attracted wealthy traders and bankers.

-51. The Jain canonical texts are called:
+51. The Jain canonical texts are called__________.

 A) Agamas